 The ant moat above the hummingbird feeder can be built by following these instructions.

 Here is some information and pictures for the Rogers Road washout caused by Hurricane Matthew.

 This is a map showing how to get to the Heritage 2 area.

 These are the routes I take when I do litter pick-up around Heritage 2 three days each week.
-I have walked over 2200 miles since I started doing this in May 2013 and am now on my fourth pair of work boots.
+I have walked over 2300 miles since I started doing this in May 2013 and am now on my fourth pair of work boots and my second staff.

 Here are pictures of SOME of the litter picked up in the roads and gutters and along the greenway/creeks and around the ponds since May 2013.
 Most of the nails and other metal items were found along interior Heritage streets, often near lots currently being developed.
 Fishing gear was found around the ponds.
 Balls, foam darts, etc. were usually in gutters, although many had washed down into the greenway.
 I average collecting two bags of trash plus a bag of recyclable items each day.
 Most of the recyclable items (many beverage cans and bottles) come from the south side of Rogers Road (the only part of that road I cover); some come from the more heavily traveled interior Heritage streets.